-The Company's four new Aloha and Kanaloa class vessels include dual fuel capable engines that can run on LSFO or liquefied natural gas ("LNG").
-In November 2021, the Company announced plans to install tanks, piping and cryogenic equipment on Daniel K. Inouye and to re-engine Manukai to operate on LNG.
-The Company also expects to begin LNG installations on Kaimana Hila, Lurline and Matsonia, and to build three new LNG-ready vessels.
-In addition, the Company is in the process of building a new neighbor island flat-deck barge.
+The Company's four new Aloha and Kanaloa class vessels include dual fuel capable engines that can run on low sulfur fuel oil or LNG.
+The Company has announced plans to install tanks, piping and cryogenic equipment on Daniel K. Inouye and Kaimana Hila, and re-engine Manukai to operate on LNG.
+In addition, the Company has announced plans to construct three new LNG-ready Aloha Class vessels.
 The Company anticipates making significant capital expenditures in connection with these fleet initiatives.
-These initiatives may be hindered by substantial delays and long lead times for necessary equipment, including as a result of ongoing supply chain congestion, other residual impacts from the COVID-19 pandemic, increased demand across the industry for LNG installations and conversions, and new shipbuilding.
+These initiatives may be hindered by substantial delays and long lead times for necessary equipment, including as a result of ongoing supply chain congestion, other residual impacts from the COVID-19 pandemic, increased demand across the industry for LNG installations and conversions, and new ship-building.
 Additional operating costs may be incurred to the extent additional ships are needed to maintain schedule integrity while such updates and installations are performed.
 Once completed, operation of these vessels may be slowed to the extent they present new maintenance requirements or unforeseen complications.

-Use of LNG fuel may not result in anticipated GHG emission reductions, and the Company's investments in LNG-ready vessels may be insufficient to meet the Company's previously announced GHG emission reduction goals on a timely basis or at all.
-There is no guarantee that the Company will be able to secure LNG via bunker barges or other methods on the U.S. West Coast in sufficient amounts to fuel its vessels or at a reasonable cost, as increased demand for LNG could decrease available supply of LNG and increase prices.
+Use of LNG fuel may not result in anticipated GHG emission reductions, and the Company's investments in LNG-ready vessels, whether on their own or in addition to other Company initiatives, may be insufficient to meet the Company's previously announced GHG emission reduction goals on a timely basis or at all.
+There is no guarantee that the Company will be able to secure LNG via bunker barges or other methods on the U.S. West Coast or in China in sufficient amounts to fuel its vessels or at a reasonable cost, as increased demand for LNG could decrease available supply of LNG and increase prices.
 Governments have in the past and may again in the future impose tariffs on LNG that also may increase supply costs.
 As a result of these risks, the Company may not fully realize the benefits of these investments.